 Are you entering the law review milieu this submission season?
 The two main law review submission cycles (February - April and August - October) are among the most exciting and stressful times of the year for law review editors and submitting authors.
 While authors are rushing to send out articles and anxiously awaiting decisions, editors are working overtime to process incoming papers and publish their next volumes on deadline.
 Sitting behind screens — editors buried under metaphorical stacks of papers (because who prints things anymore?), and authors checking for submission updates or a new round of edits — it can feel like living in two very separate worlds.

 However, from what we’ve seen, authors and editors are both concerned with the same core aspects of the submission process — they just have different needs at each stage.
-In this blog, we round up some top tips and resources in the areas of law review that are most critical to editors and authors.
-We hope this blog will help foster a shared understanding of article selection and a more successful law review submission season all around.
+In this blog post, we round up some top tips and resources for the aspects of law review submission season that are most critical to editors and authors to help foster a shared understanding of article selection and a more successful law review submission cycle for all.
 Let’s get to it!

 Communication is key